Estuary

 One tempting aspect of API requests is their accessibility, especially when initially testing out a new platform.
 You can simply load up the endpoint and header information into Postman, send a curl request, or even try it out directly in the platform’s docs.
 Webhooks, on the other hand, require a little more initial setup, since requests get sent to a URL that you specify and that, presumably, you manage.

 Estuary simplifies this process, letting you set up and test webhooks without building out your own server to handle requests.
-Estuary Flow does this by providing you with a unique URL that you can use when configuring webhooks with an external system.
+Estuary does this by providing you with a unique URL that you can use when configuring webhooks with an external system.
 That system will then send webhook data directly to an Estuary collection.
 You can review the webhook results in Estuary and seamlessly integrate it with the rest of your data architecture.

 Note that so far this is all focused on capturing data from external sources.
 Estuary also provides a webhook materialization connector for the other way around, but a deeper discussion on that functionality will have to wait for another article.